 Paul French has kindly supplied the following map which shows the Yorkshire boundary as used by the YNU and is also valid for use in the Yorkshire Birding Lister's League.
+Please remember that for your bird to be deemed countable for inclusion in the Yorkshire Listers League both the bird AND the observer must be within the Yorkshire area.

 The series of maps below, also kindly produced by Paul French, give a more detailed view of each sector.

-1. THE YORKSHIRE BOUNDARY
+THE YORKSHIRE BOUNDARY

-Craig Thomas
+ReplyDeleteCraig Thomas

 Over the last fifteen years there has been resurgence in Yorkshire birding; partly as a result of competition engendered by the publication of birders’ county lists.
 However, a fundamental question remains; what constitutes Yorkshire?
 Following the modern-day political boundaries of North, South, East and West Yorkshire initially appears simple enough, but what of the area of former North Yorkshire now consumed into Cleveland?